 The Seven Pays de Noël of Alsace

-The Alsatian tourist board has recently divided the region into 7 Christmas themed areas (Pays de Noël):
+The Alsatian tourist board divided the region into 7 Christmas themed areas (Pays de Noël):

 - Pays des mystères – of mysteries (around Haguenau and Wissembourg)